shaikhahme/c8y-docs/content/change-logs/analytics/apama-in-c8y-24-18-0-Apama-correlator-version.md

     label: apama-in-c8y
 version: 24.18.0
 ---
-This version of Cumulocity IoT Streaming Analytics includes the Apama version 10.15.4 correlator.
+This version of {{< product-c8y-iot >}} Streaming Analytics includes the Apama version 10.15.4 correlator.
 EPL apps developers should also refer to [What's New In Apama 10.15.4](https://documentation.softwareag.com/pam/10.15.4/en/webhelp/pam-webhelp/#page/pam-webhelp%2Fco-WhaNewInApa_10154_top.html) in the Apama documentation.